scoconno/scoconno.github.io/mind/functionalism/otes.md

 The functionalist thinks that we need to be similarly careful when investigating the nature of the mind to distinguish between functional and physical descriptions of mental states.
 The identity theorist, for instance, really thinks that mental states are best captured by some physical description; they think that a mental state is identical to what composes it.
 But the functionalist disagrees.
 They think that the nature of a mental state is the job it plays; the nature of a mental state is defined by a functional role and not what constitutes it.

 Consider pain.
 What job does pain play?
 That might seem an odd question, but pain does play a role, a role that even has a rich evolutionary history.
 Namely, when your body detects tissue damage, pain is that mental state which causes you to respond appropriately, e.g. causes you to remove your  hand from the burning object.
 On this view, the pain state exists and it is defined by the job that it does, namely, disposing you to behave in a certain way given the detection of tissue damage.
 Pain is also distinct from any behavior for pain, on this view, is whatever causes you to behave in some distinctive way upon the detection of tissue damage.
 Pain is also distinct from any physical state.
 Just as what it is to be heart is not to be made of tissues, so too what it is to be pain is not to be made of some physical state.
 A physical states will play the role of pain just as some tissue will play the role of heart.
-But they job and the thing that performs the job are distinct from one another.
+But the job and the thing that performs the job are distinct from one another.

-## Argument for Functionalism
+If functionalism is correct, then there must be some role that each mental state plays.
+David Armstrong puts the point as follows:

+> the concept of a mental state is the concept of an internal state apt to be caused by certain sensory inputs and apt to cause certain behavioral outputs.
+A specification of input and output, <i, o>, will define a particular mental state: for example, <tissue damage, aversive behavior> defines pain, <skin irritation, scratching> defines itch, and so on.

+So, we will expect that each mental state will have some input and some output.
+The job of the mental state is to cause the output given the relevant input.
+The inputs include other mental states.
+For instance, one of the inputs, or conditions, relevant in describing the role of being itchy might be that you are awake, where being awake is a mental state; you can't be itchy if you are asleep.
+The outputs too can include other mental states.
+Perhaps one of the outputs of belief is desire, e.g., a belief that eating kale is healthy might cause in you a desire to eat kale.

 Functionalists say that for every functionally defined mental state, there is something which plays the role given in the definition.
 We will say that any entity that plays the role *realizes* it.
+Kim defines this as follows:

+> F is a functional property (or kind) just in case F can be characterized by a definition of the following form: For something x to have F (or to be an F) = def for x to have some property P such that C(P), where C(P) is a specification of the causal work that P is supposed to do in x.

+*And*

+> Let F be a functional property defined by a functional definition, as above.
+Property Q is said to realize F, or be a realizer or a realization of F, in system x if and only if C(Q), that is, Q fits the specification C in x (which is to say, Q in fact performs the specified causal work in system x).

+This is less complicated than it appears.
+Consider some examples:

++ x is a mousetrap if x has some property P such that P enables x to trap and hold or kill mice.
++ x is a bread knife if x has some property P such that P enables x to cut bread.
++ x is a heart if f x has some property P such that P enables x to pump blood.
++ x is a pain state if x has some property P such that P enable x to detect tissue damage and cause aversive behavior.

+So, there are two things to keep clearly before us.
+The first is the functional definition of whatever we are interested in.
+The second is the properties something must possess to allow it play the relevant role.
+In the case of mental states, the functionalist claims that brain states have properties that allow them perform the job specified in the description of some mental state.

+## Argument for Functionalism

 If functionalism is true, we expect that very different types of entities could realize the same role.
 Just as both plastic and organic materials can realize the role of a heart, we might then expect that different kinds of entities can realize mental states, e.g., that different types of things could play the role of pain.
-The very best argument for functionalism is that, in fact, different types of entities can and realize mental states.
+The very best argument for functionalism is that different types of entities can and do realize mental states.
 We will look at one version of this argument that relies heavily on the intuition that a sufficiently complex computer program could realize mental states.
 Since a computer is made of silicon and our brains are not, if a computer realizes some similar mental states as our brain does, then mental states cannot be identical to any of these physical states.
 Rather, mental states would be identical to various jobs or functions.

 You may not be surprised that computers may be appealed to when investigating the mind.
 Whether it is Alexa or Siri, we regularly hear about and increasingly interact with apparently artificially intelligent machines.
 A word of clarify before we proceed.
 'Artificial intelligence' could be understood in different ways when thinking about the mind:
 Weak Artificial Intelligence (WAI):: Computers give us a powerful tool to study the mind.
 Thinking may be modeled by formal symbol systems, such as computer programs.